ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * If the piv subfield is present, SCHC MUST NOT send it as variable-size data in the Compression Residue.
 As a result, SCHC does not send the size of the residue resulting from the compression of the piv subfield, which is otherwise requested for variable-size fields when the CDA specified in the Field Descriptor is "value-sent" or LSB (see {{Section 7.4.2 of RFC8724}}).

   Instead, SCHC MUST use the value n from the first byte of the OSCORE Option value to define the size of the piv subfield in the Compression Residue.
 To this end, SCHC designates a specific function, "osc.piv", that the Rule MUST use to complete the Field Descriptor.
-During the decompression, this function returns the value n, hence the length of the piv subfield.
+During the decompression, this function returns the value n, hence the length of the piv subfield in bytes.

   This construct avoids ambiguity with the value n from the first byte of the OSCORE Option value and results in a more efficient compression of the piv subfield.